brodycj/create-react-native-module/README.md

 See below for command-line usage, example with no view, and example with an extremely simple native view.

-This tool based on [`react-native-create-library`](https://www.npmjs.com/package/react-native-create-library), with working example callbacks, optional native view, and some other updates added by [@brodybits (Christoper J. Brody aka Chris Brody)](https://github.com/brodybits).
+This tool based on [`react-native-create-library`](https://www.npmjs.com/package/react-native-create-library), with working example callbacks, optional native view, and more updates added by [@brodybits (Christoper J. Brody aka Chris Brody)](https://github.com/brodybits) and other [contributors](https://github.com/brodybits/create-react-native-module/graphs/contributors).

 <!-- FUTURE TODO: QUICK USAGE SECTION HERE -->